 6.9.
-Sealed vials shall only be identified via unique barcode numbers and will not contain student-athlete name, institution or any other personally identifiable information.
+Sealed vials selected by the student-athlete shall only be identified via unique barcode numbers and will not contain student-athlete name, school or any other personally identifiable information.

 6.10.
 The student-athlete, DCO or their designee, and any participating permitted witness will sign the custody and control form, certifying that the procedures were followed as described in the Drug Testing Program document.